• Candid Collab

 Each directory has its own submission process, but generally, you'll need your podcast's RSS feed link, which your hosting platform provides.
 Submitting your podcast to directories not only broadens your audience but also enhances discoverability, as these platforms often have search features and recommendation algorithms that can help new listeners find your content.

-Step 2: Spread the word via social media
+Step 2: Spread the Word via Social Media

 Your podcast is live!
 Time to tell everyone (and their grandma) about it.
-Use social media platforms like X, LinkedIn, Instagram, TikTok and Youtube + YT Shorts, in particular, to create some buzz.
-Here are some examples of what you could do on socials:
+Use social media platforms like X, LinkedIn, Instagram, TikTok and Youtube, plus YT Shorts in particular, to create some buzz.
+(Good to know: 73% of South African podcast listeners favour YouTube as their platform of choice.)

-• LinkedIn: Share quotes, audiograms, snippet videos and articles you’ve written about each episode.
+• LinkedIn: Share quotes, audiograms, snippet videos, and articles you’ve written about each episode.

 • IG: Post behind-the-scenes stories — people love a peek behind the curtains.